KarMiles/kingdom-for-a-word/README.md

 The website is a recreational site providing entertainment with educational elements within English language scope.

 **Value**
-Value for the owner is providing light-harted entertainment.
+Value for the owner is providing light-hearted entertainment.
 Value for the visitor is engaging in a simple game with an educational element.

 # Plane 2 Scope